thaohung/9Hits-Translations/README.md

  ```
 ## Note while translating

-If you see some wildcards like %xxx%, so just leave there wildcards as it was and translate the parts.
+If you see some wildcards like %xxx%, so just leave there wildcards as it was and translate the other parts.
 For example:
 ```
 English: Your %account-type% will expire in %days% day